pollfish/docs/flutter.md

 ```
 You can install then the package from the command line:

-with Flutter:

 ```
 flutter packages get
 ```
-You can import then in your Dart code the plugin as below:
+You can import then in your Dart code the plugin, as below:

 ```
 import 'package:flutter_pollfish/flutter_pollfish.dart';